 - Personalise your email if possible - the EKM Email Marketing platform allows you to enter tags that display the recipient's first name, surname or both in the email they receive.
 This gives a sense of personalisation and importance to the email, encouraging the recipient to open it and please the spam filters at the same time.
 However, if you do not have the recipients' names but still insert the tags, then a badly personalised email will only provoke the user to delete the email or even unsubscribe completely.
 Users of Macs with the built-in mail software are also more likely to receive the email in the inbox if both first name and surname are present within the email as per the anti-spam algorithms in the mail client.

 - Create a clean coded email - An email with lots of excess or redundant backend code can cause your email to be filtered by some clients.
 This is very common when users copy and paste segments of text from other sources such as a website or a Word document etc. Doing so copies the backend code of the source, which is irrelevant for an email as it upsets mail filters and can cause difficulty when trying to edit that text when creating the email.
-Although easy to do and saves time, it is much better practice to create the tabular structure of your email, then manually enter all the text/images and leaving the formatting of the text accordingly to the end.
+Although easy to do and saves time, it is much better practice to create the tabular structure of your email, then manually enter all the text/images and leave the formatting of the text accordingly to the end.

 - Have a professional, custom template created for you - Having a custom template written means your email will not contain any poor, excess or redundant code and will look its best in all mail clients.